librz/learn-english/index.md

 Ravage: The area has been ravaged by floods.

-Comeuppance: She'll get here comeuppance.
+Comeuppance: She'll get her comeuppance.

+Coalesce: To help coalesce the community, they established an office.